Eduardo Oban

+Eduardo San Lorenzo Oban Jr. (born 13 December 1955) is a retired Philippine Air Force general serving as the National Security Adviser since April 2026 in the administration of President Bongbong Marcos.
+He previously served as Chief of Staff of the Armed Forces of the Philippines from March to December 2011.

 Early life and education

-He was born on December 13, 1955, in Castilla, Sorsogon Philippines.
-He began his elementary days in Parañaque and finished his college at the University of Santo Tomas before he joined the PMA in 1975, where he belongs to the Philippine Military Academy (PMA) "Matapat" class of 1979.
+He was born on December 13, 1955, in Castilla, Sorsogon, Philippines.
+He began his elementary days in Parañaque and finished his college at the University of Santo Tomas before he joined the Philippine Military Academy in 1975, where he belonged to the "Matapat" class of 1979.
 He earned his Master's degree in Business Economics at the University of Asia and the Pacific in Mandaluyong in 2005 when he was then the 5th Fighter Wing's Director for Operations.
 He also completed courses such as the language training course, pilot training, Squadron Officers Course and the Air Command and Staff Course.